ansible-collections/ibm_zos_core/docs/source/modules/zos_mvs_raw.rst

    1. `zos_mvs_raw <./zos_mvs_raw.html>`_ module execution fails when invoking Database Image Copy 2 Utility or Database Recovery Utility in conjunction with FlashCopy or Fast Replication.

    2. `zos_mvs_raw <./zos_mvs_raw.html>`_ module execution fails when invoking DFSRRC00 with parm "UPB,PRECOMP", "UPB, POSTCOMP" or "UPB,PRECOMP,POSTCOMP".
 This issue is addressed by APAR PH28089.

+   3. When executing a program, refer to the programs documentation as each programs requirments can vary fom DDs, instream-data indentation and continuation characters.